Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ### Stream Entity

 The stream entity pushes the player or moves him/her/it in the desired direction.
 It can also be used to slow the player down.
-For instance, gravity, spinning wheel, and/or a sandstorm.
+For example, gravity, spinning wheel, and/or a sandstorm.
 A developer might want to have some force to slow down the player.

 ##### Add Stream